Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 New First-Year Allowance (Temporary)

-To offset this, a 40% first-year allowance will be available for companies from January 2026.
+To offset this, a 40% first-year allowance will be available for companies on qualifying plant and machinery expenditure from 1 January 2026.

 This is a short-term incentive to encourage investment before the main rate drops.
 Use it or lose it.